rezolved/salesforce-brain-commerce/README.md

 1. Clone this repository.
 (The name of the top-level folder is int_brain_commerce.)
 2. In the top-level int_brain_commerce folder, enter the following command: `npm install`.
 (This command installs all of the package dependencies required for this integration.)
-3. In the top-level int_brain_commerce folder, edit the patch.base property in the package.json file.
-This property should contain a relative path to the local directory containing the Storefront Reference Architecture repository.
-For example:

 # Brain Commerce Cartridge Setup Guide